tistaharahap/neo-babix/README.md

 The first `WiseWilliams` strategy was discovered by [@patrixsk](https://github.com/patrixsk), refined by [@tista](https://twitter.com/tista) and [@bagindafuq](https://twitter.com/bagindafuq).
 The strategy kickstarted the initial effort to write this bot.

-Portions of the codes was adopted from these people:
+Portions of the codes were adopted from these people:

 * [Rifky Ali](https://www.instagram.com/rifkyali.kiki/)
 * [@tolkoton](https://github.com/Tolkoton/WilliamsIndicators)